caay2000/transport-tycoon-kata/readme/transport-tycoon-1.md

 # Exercise 1

-> You can listen to [10-minute introduction by Peter Szarvas and Rinat Abdullin](https://storage.googleapis.com/swp-podcast/ethos/swp-ethos-podcast-01.mp3) or read the summary below.

 There is a map containing a Factory, Port, Warehouse A and Warehouse B. Factory has a small stock of containers that have to be delivered to these warehouses.